axelvaldez/radical-companies/_posts/reviews/2023-05-14-joy-instead-of-will.markdown

  <p>Ludwig van Beethoven was a proto-<span class='_paradigm'>RADICAL</span>.</p>

 <h1>&nbsp;</h1>
- <p>BTW, Maria&rsquo;s post includes a video of the choral finale performed in a square in Sabadell, a catalonian town, in Spain.
+ <p>BTW, Maria&rsquo;s post includes a video of the choral finale performed in a square in Sabadell, a catalonian town, in Spain.</p>
+ <p>It really moved me.
+We are all people, we are all siblings.</p>

 <h1 class="_section">ENDNOTES</h1>
  <ul>